 HbA1c and what it measures

-A high HbA1c means you have too much sugar in your blood.
+A high HbA1c means you have too much glucose in your blood.
 This means you’re more likely to develop serious problems with your:

 You may need to have it checked more often if: